 Exam Target Audience

 The CCSK certification demonstrates that the candidate understands the Body of Knowledge well enough.
-This certification is targeted for individuals only and not for a service provider or company.
+This certification is targeted at individuals only and not for a service provider or company.

 Attaining the CCSK Certification will help you: